Introduction

 International students outside Europe should review the general eligibility requirements outlined by the EBCP.

 Please note that neither the school nor the university can arrange the practical training or employment as a perfusionist trainee.
 This should be arranged before you apply.
+We do not offer any scholarships.

 English is the official language of the programme, and all materials are provided in English.